|

 its own -- a space of local self-government -- it sets itself apart

-from the state and opens up political possibilities that cannot be contained
+from the state and opens up political possibilities that cannot be

-The political form
+The political

-spill over municipal boundaries, relate municipalities to one another
+self-government spill over municipal boundaries, relate municipalities

-and to
+to one another and to

-authorities of other kinds, and divide the various municipalities from
+authorities of other kinds, and divide the various municipalities

-within.
+from within.
 Municipalities exist within the domain of local self-government:

 they do not order it as sovereigns.
 Thus, the practices of non-sovereign